Gratitude Journal Prompts For Adults

 Find 50+ daily gratitude journal prompts to help you get started with your gratitude journal or book!

-In my article about gratitude journaling I explained that fostering gratitude, both in your real life and/or via a notebook or journal, can have amazing benefits to your live and that of your family.
+In my article about gratitude journaling I explained that fostering gratitude, both in your real life and/or via a notebook or journal can have amazing benefits to your life and that of your family.

-However, to get into the habit of gratitude we might need help in the beginning of our journey of thanks.
+However, to get into the habit of gratitude we might need help at the beginning of our journey of thanks.

 This is where journaling prompts can be of great use!
 To help you uncover the good things in life that you might otherwise not even realize and be thankful for.

-I am going to explain below what gratitude prompts are and how gratitude journal questions can help you discover all the amazing things you must be grateful in your live.
+I am going to explain below what gratitude prompts are and how gratitude journal questions can help you discover all the amazing things you must be grateful for in your life.